-Since the development of the fixed asset data is targeted for seismic loss estimation after the occurrence of a damaging earthquake in China, which is of vital reference importance for government officials to reasonably allocate emergency response intensity map of the 2023.12.18 Ms6.2 earthquake that occurred in Gansu province, China.
+Figure 13.
+Overlap the modelled fixed-asset data for the year 2020 at grid level in the earthquake-stricken area with the seismic intensity map of the 18 December 2023 M_s 6.2 earthquake that occurred in Gansu Province, China (with its location given in the inset map).
 The text "k, m, b" in the legend of the fixed asset refers to thousand, million, and billion, respectively.
 The active fault traces are from Wu et al. (2024) and the basemap is from the "USGC Topo Mohit" map provided by the plug-in of "QuickMapServices" in QGIS.